briner/tsm2deb/README.md

   - the all in one package : ..tsm-all
   - all the pakage excep the all in one: …tsm-crypt, …tsm-ssl, …tsm-api, …tsm-ba
  - and  this is it.
- - if you want to thanks me, add me in linkedin
+ - if you want to thanks me, add me in linkedin and endorse me :)

 explanation
 -----------